stcybrdgs/MIPS_Simulator/README.md

 This web project began as a **[C++ assignment](https://github.com/stcybrdgs/misclCpp/tree/master/mipsOps)** for a computer architecture class at Texas State University in San Marcos.

-This web project uses HTML, CSS, and JavaScript.
+This web project uses JavaScript, CSS, and HTML.